bsd/bsd-custom-donate-jekyll/webroot/examples/traditional-two-column-form.md

 ## Destination Donate Page
 tools-slug: default #default exists on most clients, but remember: you'll need to configure this custom form to match the options of whatever tools form you use or vice-versa
-tools-recurring-slug: reccur #leave blank for no recurring.
+tools-recurring-slug: #leave blank for no recurring.
 This will need to be the url slug of a second, _separate_ tools form that is set to take only recurring donations, but is otherwise configured the same way as the original form
 default-source-codes: custom-donate #a comma separated list of source codes that will baked into the page by default, to identify it for analytics purposes

 ##########